sander/hierarchical-deterministic-keys/keys.md

 The parameters of an HDK instance are:

 - `ID`: A domain separation tag, represented as a string of ASCII bytes.
-- `INIT`: A static key, used to derive a root key.
 - `Nk`: The amount of bytes needed to create a uniformly random key.
 - `Ns`: The amount of bytes of a salt value with sufficient entropy.
 - `key(bytes)`: Deterministically outputs a key pair `(pk, sk)` from a uniformly random string of `Nk` bytes.